Back

 3) Springfield Community Based Outpatient Psychology Track (match #133513) has one position located at the Springfield Community-Based Outpatient Clinic.

-The Worcester and Springfield interns are located at their respective sites for the entire 12 months; they may come to the main Medical Center in Northampton weekly to join the other 4 interns for training activities.
-The 4 interns in our General Mental Health Internship track at Leeds/Northampton rotate to new clinics every 4 months, for 3 training rotations over the 12 months.
+The Worcester and Springfield interns are located at their respective sites for the entire 12 months; they may come to the main Medical Center in Northampton weekly to join the other 4 interns for occasional training activities.
+The 4 interns in our General Mental Health Internship track at Leeds/Northampton rotate to new clinics every 4 months, with 3 training rotations over the 12 months.
 Our faculty and interns are primarily working on campus with a combination of in-person and telehealth clinical work.
-Two of our units (inpatient psychiatry and inpatient PTSD) exclusively involve in-person work/training, following CDC guidelines for safety.
+Three of our units involve exclusively in-person work/training, following CDC guidelines for safety; these are the acute inpatient psychiatric unit, and the residential programs for substance use disorders and PTSD) .

 For more information about each track and our overall training program, please visit our website and/or download our brochure